 Dr Kathryn Stevens

-Her main research interests are in Greek and Mesopotamian cultural and intellectual history, with a particular focus on the Hellenistic period.
-Her forthcoming monograph examines connections between the intellectual histories of the Hellenistic Greek world and Babylonia, and she has written articles on Greek geography, Seleucid kingship and localism in the Hellenistic world.
+My main research interests are in Greek and Mesopotamian cultural and intellectual history, with a particular focus on the Hellenistic period.
+My forthcoming monograph, Between Hellas and Babylon: Hellenistic Intellectual History in Cross-Cultural Perspective (Cambridge University Press) examines connections between Greek and Babylonian scholarship in the Hellenistic period and argues for a new, cross-cultural approach to the writing of Hellenistic intellectual history.
+I have also written articles on Greek geography, Seleucid kingship, ancient libraries and localism in the Hellenistic world.

 - Hellenistic history

 - Stevens, Kathryn (2019).
 Between Hellas and Babylon: Hellenistic History in Cross-Cultural Perspective.
 Cambridge University Press.

 - Stevens, Kathryn (2019).
 From Babylon to Bahtar: the geography of the Astronomical Diaries.
 In Keeping Watch in Babylon: The Astronomical Diaries in Context.
 Haubold, Johannes, Steele, John & Stevens, Kathryn Brill.

 - Robson, Eleanor & Stevens, Kathryn (2018).
 Scholarly tablet collections in first-millennium Assyria and Babylonia.
 In The Earliest Libraries: Library Tradition in the Ancient Near East.
 Barjamovic, G. & Ryholt, K. Oxford: Oxford University Press.